ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *See the link here for the NIST definition adopted in this document [MFA](https://csrc.nist.gov/glossary/term/mfa).*

-[[R286]](#r286) Testability: Common BPI storage options such as [PostgreSQL](https://www.postgresql.org/) with their comprehensive test suite of all funcitonality support MFA by allowing up to three authentication factors in a user authentication policy, see [user creation](https://dev.mysql.com/doc/refman/8.0/en/create-user.html).
+[[R286]](#r286) Testability: Common BPI storage options such as [PostgreSQL](https://www.postgresql.org/) with their comprehensive test suite of all functionality support MFA by allowing up to three authentication factors in a user authentication policy, see [user creation](https://dev.mysql.com/doc/refman/8.0/en/create-user.html).
 Therefore, the requirement is testable.

 #### **[R287]**
 BPI Storage MUST support hardware security modules (HSM).